 Since 1992, when the John’s Hopkins Institute published their discovery about sulforaphane and it’s effects on the body’s natural defences against oxidative stress, inflammation and DNA damage, there have been over 1900 research studies on how sulforaphane works.
 Although we are not permitted to tell you what sulforaphane can do, we can say that the research studies include: sulforaphane and cancer and carcinogens, sulforaphane and autism, sulforaphane and diabetes.
 Take a look for yourself!

-There are many more uses than are permitted to list here, so we suggest you google, but here are those we can mention!
+There are many more reasons to use than are permitted to list here, so we suggest you google, but here are those we can mention!

 Sulforaphane and Antioxidants